 Start Specifies the starting address of the address range to be mapped.

-End Specifies the end address of the address range to be
+End Specifies the end address of the address range to be mapped.

-mapped.

 Func Code Assigns any of the function codes to the address range.
-It is only necessary to specify a function code other than X when mapping overlapping address ranges for different memory spaces.
+It's only necessary to specify a function code other than X when mapping overlapping address ranges for different memory spaces.
 When mapping overlapping ranges, you can only select function codes that haven't already been selected for previously mapped ranges.
 Type Lets you select the memory type of the specified address range.
-You can map ranges as emulation RAM, emulation guarded memory.

-ROM, target system RAM, target system ROM, or as
+You can map ranges as emulation RAM, emulation ROM, target system RAM, target system ROM, or as guarded memory.
+Guarded memory accesses cause emulator execution to break into the monitor program.